mindsandco/swiss-army-knife/README.md

 - Test FluentTaskExtensions

-# CI
-This project uses Github Actions to perform CI.
-It:
-- Runs all tests and Roslyn Analyzers on the master branch, and on all PR's
-- Runs code coverage via Codecov on all pull requests

 # Contributing
 You can pull or fork this project.
 It runs on dotnet core, so you should be able to run `dotnet test`